imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 #### Downloadable jars

-Thanks to Travis, the extension we are aware of are built automatically and can be downloaded following the links below.
+Thanks to [continuous integration](/develop/ci), the extensions we are aware of are built automatically and can be downloaded following the links below.
 They point to a simple .jar file that you just have to drop in your *Fiji.app/jars* folder.
 TrackMate will recognise the extra modules it ships and will integrate them in the plugin.

 | Extension name | Content | Authors | Link to jar file | Source code |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|